 Scott A. Gordon, P.E., LEED AP BD+C, CxA, Consulting & Management Services, Inc.

 It is hard not to notice in the media the use of the terms Sustainability, Decarbonization and Electrification.
 What do these terms really mean and why are they important to Building Commissioning and Energy Management professionals?
 This panel discussion between leading industry experts will attempt to shed more light on the future of the building performance industry and the role of commissioning providers and energy management professionals.

 Using CO2 Sensors For Indoor Air Quality And Energy Savings

-Darryl DeAngelis, PE, EBTRON
+Darryl DeAngelis, LEED AP, EBTRON

 Carbon Dioxide (CO2) is a bioeffluent produced by building occupants.
 It has therefore been used as an Indoor Air Quality (IAQ) metric.
 CO2 also exists in the outdoor ambient, is impacted by local environments, and is generally increasing.
 ASHRAE Standard 62.1-1989 introduced a mass balance equation that demonstrated a relationship between CO2, occupants, and ventilation rates.
 Thereafter control methods were developed and used to control ventilation by CO2 measurement.
 However, a change to the ventilation rate procedure in 62.1-2004, changed direct relationship between CO2 control and maintaining minimum ventilation.
 In the meantime, CO2 became the leading control method for demand control ventilation (DCV) and means to save ventilation energy, and studies showed that high levels of CO2 impacted human cognition and performance.